 - Leadership, Status, & Power

-- Interactive Decision Making
+- Negotiation and Interactive Decision Making

 - PhD Social Psychology and Management, Hebrew University